dnsimple/dnsimple-support/content/articles/domains-uk.markdown

 ---

-This article explains the requirements for .UK domain names.
+This article explains the requirements and special procedures for .UK domain names.

 ## .UK top-level registration policy {#policy-tld}